Schedule Change

 Efficiency

-March 20, 2009 - One Response
+March 20, 2009 - 2 Responses

 Geeks enjoy thinking that their lives are unfathomably complex entities that no mere mortal could possibly unravel.
 Therefore, they are always looking for ways to make it more efficient.